What are Emerging Markets and Should You Invest?

 Some of these countries FYI may have infrastructure problems within their borders and come with high currency volatility.
 As they do not have a mature exchange market, most of the companies are either private or actually run or managed by the government of that country.
 This creates a very illiquid equity market.

 There is some thought that foreign direct investment may tend to not be retracting somewhat partly.
-This is due to the current US administration’s views on bringing US dollars back into American economy from overseas.
+This is due to the current US administration’s views on bringing US dollars back into the American economy from overseas.

 This capital is needed in these countries so be clear, that US policy does, in fact, affect markets around the world, even emerging countries not so liquid or open markets.